Thoughtscript/x_team_tensorflow_js/README.md

 ### Linux

-In order to improve performance and better leverage parallel, asynchronous processes this example was rearchitected with most of the work put into the server.
+In order to improve performance and better leverage parallel, asynchronous, processes this example was rearchitected with most of the work put into the server.

 We now make heavy use of the great **npm** libraries: